lfdoge1/Weather_forecast_project/README.md

 python weather_coventry.py
 ```
 ⚠️ ⚠️ ⚠️ Warning: You must run both main programs, otherwise the server and client will not work.
+⚠️ ⚠️ ⚠️ NOTE: The main program will not terminate until all plot windows are closed.

 This will:
 - Clean the data